 Nowadays, it’s not enough to have one version of your logo.
 You need to make sure it’s responsive and will work on various screen sizes and still be recognisable when viewed at a small size.

 Legibility is key here too.

 Logos with fine or intricate details may struggle to be clear enough when viewed at a small size.
-So it may be that you need to have a logo version that is simpler when being viewed at a smaller size.
-This is where working with a professional designer pays, as this is something they will take into consideration.
+So you may need a logo version that is simpler when viewed at a smaller size.
+This is where working with a professional designer pays, as this is something they’ll take into consideration.

 And don’t forget about your favicon.

 This is the little icon you see in the browser tab.
 I see too many that are unclear and hard to make out.
 And I don’t know about you but I often have several tabs open at once, so this is a great opportunity for you to reinforce your visual identity whilst competing for attention from your users.

 Colour is highly emotive and an important consideration in your brand identity.
 People buy 80% based on their emotions and then back those decisions up with 20%.

 Choosing your brand colours carefully will play a big part in your branding and will help elicit the right emotions in your target audience.

 It goes deeper than stereotypical associations with certain colours.